I wrote a concise, $5 book summarizing this site. You can buy it here. I track all of my investments with Personal Capital.

 This was originally a guest post that I posted over at Kate Horrell‘s Military.com Paycheck Chronicles site.
-I’m re-posting it here to get maximum exposure on why I am signing up for the new military retirement system.
+I’m re-posting it here to get maximum exposure on why I am signing up for the new military Blended Retirement System (BRS).
 Run the numbers for yourself but here’s how I am thinking through my choice.

 The Department of Defense is revamping the military retirement system for the first time in decades.
 Starting January 1, 2018, all new enlistees will automatically enroll in the new system, which features matching TSP contributions up to 5%, continuation pay bonuses for between 8-12 years of service, and an immediate pension after 20 years of service.
 For more details see my detailed summary of the new military retirement system.

 For anyone who joined the military on or after January 1, 2006, you will be faced with a choice: opt in to the new system or stay with the old system.
 If you make no choice, the current plan is to default you to the old system.

 I choose to opt into the new retirement system.
 I will be a captain (O-3) with 8 years of service in May 2018.
 After running the numbers, I’ve decided that having at least some retirement benefits if I get out before 20 years is worth the chance of a 20% decreased pension payment, if I make it to 20 years.

 Anyone with less than 10 years of service in 2018 should also opt into the new system.
 Even if you think you’re going to make the military a 20 year career, you don’t know what the future will hold.

 The statistics show that you won’t make 20 years (see chart below).
 Only 17-20% of the military serves long enough to receive any kind of retirement benefit.
 The number is higher for Air Force officers like myself and lower for enlisted Marines.
 Whether it’s the up or out promotion system or leaving due to family, personal, or professional reasons, there are many reasons why most personnel do not make it to 20 years.